How to Measure and Train Zone 2, with Jared Berg

 Jared Berg 39:58

-had the same size treadmill at home.
-They do.
-Yeah, that’s just a nice wood way.
-Yeah.
-Okay,
+I had the same size treadmill at home.

-so I think we’ve done a good job of explaining the complexity of that VT one, that aerobic threshold, trying to figure out what it is.
+Okay, so I think we’ve done a good job of explaining the complexity of that VT1, that aerobic threshold, trying to figure out what it is.
 So Jared, let’s shift gears here.
-Now, what are the benefits of training in Zone One and two?
-And so let’s start with the overall, and then maybe separate Is there a difference between training in Zone One and zone two?
+Now, what are the benefits of training in Zone One and Two and so let’s start with the overall, and then maybe separate, is there a difference between training in Zone One and Zone Two?

 Jared Berg 40:22

 So we’ll first break it down.
-We talked about those, those really well trained, high trained endurance athletes, right, those athletes who are putting in big volume of hours, right?
-If we said, You know what, just do 80% of your training zone two or below, well, they’re very motivated, right?
+We talked about those really well trained, high trained endurance athletes, those athletes who are putting in big volume of hours.
+If we said, “just do 80% of your training Zone Two or below,” well, they’re very motivated.
 They start doing, they start doing 80% of their training in Zone Two.
-Towards the top of Zone Two, they are going to be really, really fatiguing and stressing themselves out.
-So that type of athlete we may want to look at somewhere around 40 to 50% of their training is in towards that top of Zone Two, and the rest can be just getting in neuromuscular adaptation, really light, just spinning around, getting around those pedals, long endurance rides, get making it where, like, if they’re, you know, they’re on the bike there, at home, you know, that type of training is that sort of like zone one style training, and then, yeah, 40, 50% are those zone two.
-Maybe that’s those intervals I’m talking about, maybe it’s just a 90 minute piece in zone two.
+Towards the top of Zone Two, they are going to be really fatiguing and stressing themselves out.
+So that type of athlete, we may want to look at somewhere around 40 to 50% of their training is in towards that top of Zone Two, and the rest can be just getting in neuromuscular adaptation, really light, just spinning around, getting around those pedals, long endurance rides, making it where if they’re on the bike they’re at home, that type of training is that sort of like Zone One style training and then 40, 50% are those Zone Two.
+Maybe that’s those intervals I’m talking about, maybe it’s just a 90 minute piece in Zone Two.
 That’s the kind of work that we’re looking at for the highly trained, big volume athletes.

 Rob Pickels 41:30

-And I think that this is especially true if, as we talked about when we opened the show, is your zone two, I’ll say above 72% of your FTP, if we’re talking 80% of your FTP, then I think that that’s where we’re at, the place where we need to be limiting the upper end, and that this zone one, zone two conversation becomes very relevant.
-Very relevant.
-In my opinion.
-You take somebody whose FTP isn’t quite as strong, you know, maybe their zone two is relatively low.
-I don’t know if there’s a relevancy between one and two for that person or not?
-Yeah,
+And I think that this is especially true if, as we talked about when we opened the show, is your Zone Two, I’ll say above 72% of your FTP, if we’re talking 80% of your FTP, then I think that that’s where we’re at the place where we need to be limiting the upper end and that this Zone One, Zone Two conversation becomes very relevant.

 Jared Berg 42:02

-that’s a good discussion point.
-I would say that, um, there’s definitely less relevance, but there is still some from my perspective.
-But when you’re talking about someone who’s training, you know, the surgeon general recommended hour a day, right?
-Or, you know, 30 minutes to 60 minutes, whatever
+Yeah, that’s a good discussion point.
+I would say that there’s definitely less relevance, but there is still some from my perspective, but when you’re talking about someone who’s training the surgeon general recommended hour a day or 30 minutes to 60 minutes.

 Rob Pickels 42:17